Sociology

 Professors Julia Adams, Rene Almeling, Elijah Anderson, Scott Boorman, Nicholas Christakis, Emily Erikson, Philip Gorski, Grace Kao, Philip Smith, Jonathan Wyrtzen

-Assistant Professors Angel Escamilla Garcia, Yuan Hsaio, Yagmur Karakaya, Daniel Karell, Alka Menon, Ramina Sotoudeh, Emma Zang
+Assistant Professors Angel Escamilla Garcia, Yuan Hsiao, Yagmur Karakaya, Daniel Karell, David Knight, Alka Menon, Ramina Sotoudeh, j.
+Siguru Wahutu

 Fields of Study

-Fields include comparative sociology/macrosociology; cultural and historical sociology; economic sociology; life course/social stratification; mathematical sociology; medical sociology; methodology (qualitative and quantitative approaches); networks; political sociology; race/gender/ethnic/minority relations; social change; social demography; social movements; theory (general, critical, hermeneutic); urban sociology.
+Fields include comparative sociology/macrosociology; cultural sociology; economic sociology; historical sociology; life course/social stratification; mathematical sociology; medical sociology; methodology (qualitative, quantitative, computational approaches); networks; political sociology; race/gender/ethnic/minority relations; social change; social demography; social movements; theory; urban sociology.

 Special Requirements for the Ph.D.
 Degree